 The brief for Raffles’ restoration was a challenging one: retain the hotel’s colonial charm, introduce new levels of luxury, technology and comfort, balance budgets and minimise down time – all the while ensuring that every decision gained the Singapore government’s green light.
 Only a combination of fresh perspectives, forensic attention to detail and flawless execution could bring our client’s imagination to life.
 With extensive hospitality project experience and invaluable conservation, historical and national monument expertise, RLB was a natural partner for the Raffles Hotel restoration.

 “RLB was proud to be a partner on this project from inception to completion.
 Balancing an ambitious restoration agenda with time and cost pressures is never easy, but it is particularly challenging on a heritage project of such national significance.
-The Raffles Hotel refurbishment required very detailed cost allocation and management – down to the last detail – to ensure the dream was realized on time and budget.”Colin Kin, Joint Managing Partner, RLB
+The Raffles Hotel refurbishment required very detailed cost allocation and management – down to the last detail – to ensure the dream was realised on time and budget.”Colin Kin, Joint Managing Partner, RLB

 The absence of as-built drawings and the unknown condition of unseen elements made this heritage restoration a journey of discovery.
 Working alongside global architecture and design firm Aedas Singapore and interior Alexandra Champalimaud, as well as restoration and research consultants Studio Lapis, RLB found innovative alternatives and risk allocations, met our client’s high-end expectations and delivered value for money.